BobH233/Local2MT/README_en.md

 ![camera12](./img/camera12.jpg)

-This photo will not be used to align the camera local coordinate system with the motion capture coordinate system but will be used to solve the camera's extrinsic parameters.
+This photo will not be used to align the camera local coordinate system with the Motion Track coordinate system but will be used to solve the camera's extrinsic parameters.

 ## 0x2 Solving Camera Extrinsic Parameters